noahlange/gecs/README.md

   entity.$.position.y += 1;

   if (entity instanceof SpritePosition) {
-    // with a type guard, we can use class-specific functionality }
+    // using an `instanceof` type guard, we can use class-specific functionality }

   if (entity.has(Foo)) {